vlmaslennikov/mysql-phpmyadmin/README.md

 If you want to set a password for mysql the first argument must be `mysql=password` where `'password'` is your mysql user password, otherwise the password will be automatically generated and displayed after the successful completion of the installation script

+### Second argument:
+ Should be called  `'root'`

+If you want to set a password for mysql root user the second argument must be `root=password` where `'password'` is your mysql root user password, otherwise the password will be automatically generated and displayed after the successful completion of the installation script

- ### Second argument (optional) :
+ ### Third argument (optional) :
  If you want to install phpmyadmin must be  `'phpmyadmin'`

-If you want to set a password for phpmyadmin the first argument must be `phpmyadmin=password`  where `'password'` is your phpmyadmin user password, otherwise the password will be automatically generated and displayed after the successful completion of the installation script
+If you want to set a password for phpmyadmin the third argument must be `phpmyadmin=password`  where `'password'` is your phpmyadmin user password, otherwise the password will be automatically generated and displayed after the successful completion of the installation script

 ### Options:
  ```-h   ```       display  help end exit